 From Indspire’s President and CEO, Roberta Jamieson, June 2019:

-Guelph Youth Music Centre, News release from Guelph Today, Sept 5, 2019:
+Guelph Youth Music Centre, News release: Guelph Today, Sept 5, 2019:

-But, our longest relationship is with the University of Guelph:
+But……. our longest relationship has been with the University of Guelph:

 From 1946 – 1964, CFUW Guelph supported High School Leaving Scholarships for female students entering university after graduating from Guelph high schools.
 It is not known how many students went on to the Macdonald Institute, now part of the University of Guelph, but it is likely that many did.

 - 1946: First scholarship, $25.00 awarded to GCVI graduate

 - 1959-1960: 2nd scholarship added for JF Ross graduate, amount increased to $150 each

 - 1964: High School Leaving Scholarships were transitioned into entrance scholarships at the newly founded University of Guelph

 University of Guelph Entrance Scholarships (established 1964)